-Section 3.1 showed how to extend the original statistical disclosure attack to reveal sender-recipient links in a broader range of circumstances.
+Section 3.1 extended the original statistical disclosure attack to link senders and recipients in a broader range of circumstances.
+In this section, we discuss ways to reduce the required amount of traffic by incorporating additional information.

-In this section, rather than broadening the attack to work in new situations (at the expensive of needing increased traffic), we discuss ways to reduce the attack's required amount of traffic by incorporating additional information.
-Exploiting message partitioning: The attacker's work is simplified if some output messages are linkable.
-Two messages are linkable if they are likelier to originate from the same sender than are two randomly chosen messages.
-We consider a special case of linkability, in which we discover linkage by partitioning messages into separate classes such that messages in the same class are likelier to come from the same sender than two messages chosen at random.
+Partitioning messages: The attack is simplified if some output messages are linkable-that is, if they are likelier to originate from the same sender than are two randomly chosen messages.
+We consider a special case of linkability, in which we can partition messages into separate classes such that messages in the same class are likelier to have the same sender than messages chosen at random.

-The easiest scenario for partitioning is pseudonymity: in a typical pseudonym service, each sender has one or more pseudonyms and all delivered messages are associated with a pseudonym.
-An eavesdropper who can connect senders to their pseudonyms could trivially use this information to connect senders and recipients.
-To do so, he might treat pseudonyms as virtual message destinations: instead of collecting observations $\overrightarrow{o_i}$ of recipients who receive messages in round i, the attacker now collects observations $\overrightarrow{o_i}$ of linkable classes (e.g. pseudonyms) that receive in round i.
-Since two distinct senders don't produce messages in the same linkability class, the elements of Alice's $\overrightarrow{v}$ and the background $\overrightarrow{u}$ are now disjoint, and thus easier for the attacker to separate.
+For example, in a typical pseudonym service, each sender has one or more pseudonyms and each delivered messages is associated with a pseudonym.
+To link senders and recipients, an attacker only needs to link senders to their pseudonyms.
+He can do so by treating pseudonyms as virtual message destinations: instead of collecting observations $\vec{o_i}$ of recipients who receive messages in round i, the attacker now collects observations $\vec{o_i}$ of linkable classes (e.g. pseudonyms) that receive in round i.
+Since two distinct senders don't produce messages in the same linkability class, the elements of Alice's \vec{v} and the background \vec{u} are now disjoint, and thus easier for the attacker to separate.

-It's also possible that the partitioning may not be so perfect: sometimes many senders will send messages in the same class.
-For example, two binary documents written in the same version of MS Word are more likely to be written by the same sender than two messages selected at random.
+It's also possible that the partitioning may not be complete: sometimes many senders will send messages in the same class.
+For example, two binary documents written with the same version of MS Word are more likely to be written by the same sender than two messages selected at random.5

-To exploit these scenarios, the attacker chooses a set of c partitioning classes (such as languages or patterns of usage), and assigns to each observed output message a probability of belonging to each class.
-The attacker then proceeds as before, but instead of collecting observation vectors with elements corresponding the recipients, the attacker now collects observation vectors whose elements correspond to number of messages received in each round by each (recipient, class) tuple.
+To exploit these scenarios, the attacker chooses a set of c partitioning classes (such as languages or patterns of use), and assigns each observed output message a probability of belonging to each class.
+Instead of collecting observation vectors with elements corresponding to recipients, the attacker now collects observation vectors whose elements correspond to number of messages received by each (recipient, class) tuple.
 (If a message might belong to multiple classes, the attacker sets the corresponding element of each possible class to the probability of the message's being in that class.)
-The statistical disclosure attack proceeds as before, but messages that fall in different classes no longer provide cover for one another.
+The attack proceeds as before, but messages that fall in different classes no longer provide cover for one another.

 Exploiting a priori suspicion: Finally, the attacker may have reason to believe that some messages are more likely to have been sent by the target user than others.
-For example, if we believe that Alice speaks Urdu but not Arabic, or that Alice knows psychology but not astrophysics, then we will naturally suspect that an Urdu-language message about psychology is more likely to come from Alice than is an Arabic-language message about astrophysics.
+For example, if we believe that Alice studies psychology but not astrophysics, then we will naturally suspect that a message about psychology is more likely to come from Alice than is a message about astrophysics.
+Similarly, if users have different views of the network, then an attacker will suspect messages exiting from mixes Alice probably doesn't know about less than other messages.